pivotal/docs-tap/tas-migration/buildpacks/nodejs.hbs.md

 For more information about service bindings, see [Configure Tanzu Build Service properties on a workload](../../tanzu-build-service/tbs-workload-config.hbs.md).

-## <a id="yarn-config"></a> Provide yarn Configurations
+## <a id="yarn-config"></a> Provide yarn configuration files

-The following table compares how to provide yarn configuration files for Tanzu Application Service and Tanzu Application Platform.
+The following table compares how to provide yarn configuration files in Tanzu Application Service and Tanzu Application Platform.

 | Feature                                       | Tanzu Application Service | Tanzu Application Platform                        |